Baldur's Gate: Siege of Dragonspear: Reception

-Siege of Dragonspear was released on March 31, 2016 and received mixed to favorable reviews.
-Hayden Dingman of PC World wrote, "Will it please every purist?
-Of course not.
-As with any beloved series, passions run high and nostalgia's a hell of a drug.
-There are bound to be those who wish Beamdog had stuck to a purely conservationist role.
-But Siege of Dragonspear won me over, and I'd like to see what the team does next."
-Also, Jason Wilson of VentureBeat's GamesBeat appreciated the will of Beamdog to do more than just re-releasing enhanced version of great classics, and liked to return to the Forgotten Realms to see the long-unforeseen events between Baldur's Gate and Baldur's Gate II: Shadows of Amn.
+Siege of Dragonspear was released on March 31, 2016, and received mixed reviews.
+Hayden Dingman of PC World was generally positive to the game, praising the gameplay and updated visuals, but was critical to combat system.
+Jason Wilson of VentureBeat's GamesBeat appreciated the will of Beamdog to do more than just re-releasing enhanced version of great classics, and liked to return to the Forgotten Realms to see the long-unforeseen events between Baldur's Gate and Baldur's Gate II: Shadows of Amn.

 More stringent were Destructoid and PC Gamer's opinions on Siege of Dragonspear.
 Patrick Hancock, of Destructoid, defined the game to be "fun as an experience" although "there could be some hard-to-ignore faults".
 Phil Savage of PC Gamer, wrote that "Beamdog has proven they can continue the Baldur's Gate story" but defined their work as a mere replication of "the antiquated nature of the Baldur's Gate games".

 GameStar offers a more negative opinion, strongly criticising the writing of the main story by pointing out plot holes, illogical changes to the recurring characters from the first Baldur's Gate and a "bizarre soap opera ending".
-The publication also took issue with the graphical changes which make the game looking "cartoony" as well as numerous bugs and crashes occurring during the review.
+The publication also took issue with the graphical changes which make the game look "cartoony" as well as numerous bugs and crashes occurring during the review.